The Fundraising challenge

 The Fund Raising Plan

-The work begins when you have to turn your collective vision into an executable plan.
-Here is where you generate the specific 'to do' list and put names beside each thing to do for each element of your fund raising plan.
-This is where those knit-picky, devils advocate type people can actually help you avoid problems.
 They may point out things you hadn't thought about like, "it could rain on this pancake breakfast".
 A very solvable problem but it does generate another "to do" on your list, namely putting up an awning.
 (And, who knows, maybe you can get them to do it?)
 And it may in fact help you avoid disaster later on.

 I honestly think the biggest mistake most organizations make is to try to move too quickly from vision to plan.
 Often this is attempted in the same meeting.
 Bad idea.
 I know we think it saves time but frankly good things take time.
 There is no way around it.